May 20, 2022

 Shortly after our call, she dropped out of university, focused only on the drastically more soul aligned coaching program she was in, and never looked back.

 The first thing that struck me about Demetra was her courage.
-Her willingness to follow the true thing.
+Her willingness to follow what she felt.

 She dropped out of university and then started writing powerful poems and articles.